This course is now hosted on Learn. However the information for the miniproject and the literature review is still held here.

 We will post a series of tutorial exercises to introduce you to software tools in machine learning and databases that may be useful for the small practical project and in your future career.
 These exercises are designed for self-study.
 You may work on them at your own pace.
 There is nothing to hand in.
 A tutor will be available during the scheduled weekly lab session times to answer questions.

-This course will be assessed entirely on the basis of the small practical project.
-Your mark will be on the basis of your written report from the project (80%), and also on a presentation that you will give when the project is finished (20%).
+This course will be assessed entirely on the basis of the literature review and the small practical project.
+Your mark will be on the basis of your literature review (30%), the report on the project (50%) and also on a presentation that you will give when the project is finished (20%).

 Informatics Forum, 10 Crichton Street, Edinburgh, EH8 9AB, Scotland, UK

 Tel: +44 131 651 5661, Fax: +44 131 651 1426, E-mail: email@example.com